 During and after college (Mills College and a B.A. from George Washington University), Lion worked in politics, first on Capitol Hill for Senator Daniel B. Brewster (D-Maryland) and then for Senator Robert F. Kennedy in his New York office.
 Following Senator Kennedy’s death she taught school for six years.
 After spending three years at the University of Iowa’s Playwrights Workshop where her former husband, Ted Nemeth, was a graduate student, Lion’s focus turned from education to her earlier interest in theater.
 In 1977 she determined to become a theater producer.
 Her cousin, MacArthur Award recipient and director/choreographer Martha Clarke, introduced Lion to Lyn Austin from whom she learned the ropes with Austin’s not-for-profit company, Music-Theater Group/Lenox Arts Center.
 Lion made the move to commercial theater in 1982 bringing with her the idea for a show about Jelly Roll Morton and the origins of jazz; ten years later, that show became the Broadway musical, Jelly’s Last Jam.

-Lion is also an adjunct professor and a member of the Dean's Council at the NYU-Tisch School of the Arts.
-In addition, she serves on the Board of Directors of BC/EFA, the Advisory Board of The Baltimore Leadership School for Young Women, the Advisory Committee for the Public Diplomacy Collaborative at Harvard, and as advisor to both the Alliance for Inclusion in the Arts and PUBLICOLOR.
+Lion is an adjunct professor and a member of the Dean’s Council at the NYU Tisch School for the Arts.
+She serves on the Board of Directors of Broadway Cares/Equity Fights Aids and on the advisory boards of the Baltimore Young Women’s Leadership School, and The Alliance for Inclusion in the Arts, PUBLICOLOR.

 Lion’s productions have garnered 20 Tony Awards, 4 Olivier Awards and 1 Pulitzer Prize.
-Most recently, she was honored by the Cleveland PlayhouseSquare with the PlayhouseSquare Star Award for Achievement in the Performing Arts.
+Following the opening of Hairspray, she was awarded the key to the city of Baltimore by then Mayor, Martin O'Malley.

-Margo Lion has one son, Matthew Nemeth who is married to Tricia Kissinger, and a granddaughter Caroline.
-Both Matthew and Tricia are financial analysts at the New York Federal Reserve.
+Margo Lion has one son, Matthew Nemeth who is married to Tricia Kissinger, and two granddaughters, Caroline and Catherine.
+Both Matthew and Tricia work at the New York Federal Reserve.